HarperCollins settles with Abramovich Putin’s People book case, agrees to substantial corrections and to pay a donation to charity

 “We further welcome that several other false statements published about Mr Abramovich have been corrected or deleted as part of today’s settlement.
 This includes the misrepresentation of events surrounding the creation and sale of Sibneft – including false statements regarding the litigation brought by Mr Berezovsky against Mr Abramovich and the subsequent ruling in Mr Abramovich’s favour,” the statement said.
 “During the court proceedings, Mr Berezovsky’s false claims to ownership of Sibneft were categorically rejected by the High Court.”

-The spokesperson complained that the book refers to Berezovsky as the owner of Sibneft throughout the book and his comments made in the 2005 interview despite the fact that the case between Abramovich and Berezovsky was concluded well before Putin’s People was published.
+The spokesperson complained that the book refers to Berezovsky as the owner of Sibneft throughout despite the fact that the case between Abramovich and Berezovsky was concluded well before Putin’s People was published.

 “Regarding the profits from the sale of Sibneft, speculative statements made in the book that these were to be considered someone else’s, mainly based on an interview the author conducted in 2005 with Mr Berezovsky, are entirely false.
 Mr Berezovsky’s statements on this matter were made prior to the lengthy legal proceedings he brought against Mr Abramovich where subsequently Mr Berezovsky was not able to produce any of the evidence he referred to in his interview and was further found by the court to have “deliberately fabricated” evidence,” the statement said.

-Putin’s People was highly acclaimed on its release as the most authorities look at the inner workings of Putin’s Kremlin, and meticulously researched over eight years of work by Belton, a former Financial Times correspondent in Moscow who has been covering the country for more than two decades.
+Putin’s People was highly acclaimed on its release as the most authoritative expose yet on the inner workings of Putin’s Kremlin, and meticulously researched over eight years of work by Belton, a former Financial Times correspondent in Moscow who has been covering the country for more than two decades.
 However, the case launched in March brought several oligarchs together against HarperCollins and Belton and was denounced as an abuse of the UK’s legal system to try and muzzle investigative reporting into “Putin’s Russia” and it was even suggested that the attack was coordinated and/or directed by the Kremlin.
 In addition to Abramovich, the oligarchs from Alfa Group, Mikhail Fridman and Pytor Aven, as well as Uzbek-born metals tycoon Alisher Usmanov brought cases, as did the state-owned oil company Rosneft and its CEO Igor Sechin.
 In every case HarperCollins admitted mistakes had been made in the book, corrected them and offered an apology.

 Abramovich said that he was satisfied the mistakes and errors in the book have been corrected and did not claim any damages but did insist that HarperCollins made a donation to a charity.